javascript-tutorial/en.javascript.info/2-ui/1-document/07-modifying-document/article.md

 ## Example: show a message

-For the start, let's see how to add a message on the page that looks nicer than `alert`.
+For a start, let's see how to add a message on the page that looks nicer than `alert`.

 Here's how it will look: